How to Reduce Welding Troubleshooting With Suitcase Wire Feeder Technology

 Choosing a wire feeder with a tachometer on the motor is another way to ensure better wire feeding.
 A tachometer measures the motor’s rpm, allowing the system to adjust speed as necessary and providing greater accuracy in wire feed speed.

-Without a tachometer, the wire feeder may be programmed for wire feed speed of 200 inches per minute, but you may not actually achieve that exact speed depending on motor temperature and other factors.
+Without a tachometer, the wire feeder may come programmed for wire feed speed of 200 inches per minute, but you may not actually achieve that exact speed depending on motor temperature and other factors.
 All wire feeder motors are not created equal, and motors can change loads as they heat and cool.
 For example, you may start the day with a cold wire feeder motor and set the wire feed speed at 200 inches per minute.
-After a few hours of welding, you may have to adjust the wire feed speed because the wire feeder motor has warmed up and is running slower.
+After a few hours, you may have to adjust the speed because the motor has warmed up and is running slower.
 Then, after your lunch break, you may have to adjust wire feed speed again after the motor has cooled.

 A tachometer eliminates these manual adjustments.
-Motor speed is constantly measured by the tachometer, allowing the system to regulate wire feed speed as necessary given other factors — so you get exactly the speed you set.
+The tachometer constantly measures motor speed.
+This allows the system to regulate wire feed speed as necessary — so you get exactly the speed you set.

 This consistency promotes smooth wire feeding out of the gun — and ultimately better weld quality.